Sarfeher/server-mindset-server-client/tasks.md

 Answer the following questions:

 - What information can you read from the first line of the **request**?
+  GET method, the URL, HTTP version
 - What is the method of this **request**?
+  GET

-- How do we call the other lines belongs to the **request**, e.g.: `User-Agent: vscode-restclient`
+- How do we call the other lines belongs to the **request**, e.g.: `User-Agent: vscode-restclient` HEADERS

 - What information can be read from the first line of the **response**?
+  HTTP/1.1, 200 status code, OK

 - What does the `Content-Length` and `Content-Type` headers represent in the response?

+  The **Content-Length** header indicates the size of the message body, in bytes, sent to the recipient.

+  **Content-Type** header informs the client about the media type of the returned data.

 - How do we separate the headers from the body?
+  With 1 empty line

 - What does the body contains?
+  HTML document

+  The requested information in the format specified by the Accept field in the request header

-- How do we know on which server should we locate to fulfill the request?
+- How do we know on which server should we locate to fulfill the request? first line URL

 - How does the server know which **resource** it should serve?
+  The resource is identified by the path and query parameters in the URL.

 ### Background materials